phillycheeze/CitizenEntityCleaner/README.md

 ## Usage

 1. **Backup your save file first!**
-2. Open mod settings in-game
+2. Open mod Options in-game.
-3. Click "Refresh Counts" to see current statistics
+3. Click [Refresh Counts] to see current statistics.
+4. Select checkbox options as desired.
-4. Click "Cleanup Corrupted Citizens" to clean up entities
+5. Click [Cleanup Citizens] to clean up entities.

-5. Monitor your city for any unexpected behavior
+Monitor your city for any unexpected behavior and revert to original Saved city if needed.
+Note: this mod does not automatically run in the background.
+It does nothing unless the Cleanup button is selected.

 ## What is causing the issue?

 Not sure.
 It could be another mod or something introduced in a more recent patch.
 It seems somewhat related to the homeless and leisure bug fixes with the last two patches, so it may be an unintended bug introducted that only is really noticeable after long periods of simulation time.
 It's possible using Better Bulldozer on any citizens that are homeless can also put them into this state, making the problem worse.
 Also, if you notice a sudden drop in population when loading up a save and a bunch of households moving back in, its seems like this issue is related to that as well.

 ## Thanks to
-yenyang
-Konsi
-krzychu124
-Honu
+yenyang, Konsi, krzychu124, Honu